1. Latency Is Becoming the New Intelligence

 - between communication and compute,

-Persistent kernels, tile pipelines, and warp specialization all target the same problem: keeping compute continuously fed.
+Persistent kernels, tile pipelines, and warp specialization ultimately target the same underlying problem: compressing execution gaps.

-As more orchestration logic moves into kernels themselves, inference systems begin taking on a very different form.
+As more orchestration logic moves into kernels themselves, inference systems begin taking on a very different form from traditional runtimes.

 The runtime no longer continuously “drives” the GPU.
-Instead, it initializes and maintains a continuously running execution pipeline.
+Instead, it initializes and maintains a persistent execution flow.

 4. From Warp Specialization to Heterogeneous Workers

-Persistent execution solves a large portion of the idle gaps within a single GPU.
+Persistent execution removes a large portion of the idle gaps inside a single GPU.

-But once the system scales to an 8×NVL topology, another limitation begins to emerge: homogeneous parallelism itself.
+But once the system scales across an 8×NVL topology, another boundary begins to emerge: homogeneous parallelism itself.

-Most Tensor Parallel (TP) frameworks assume that all GPU ranks execute identical logic synchronously.
-This abstraction worked naturally for dense training workloads with regular compute patterns and stable synchronization behavior.
+Most Tensor Parallel frameworks assume that all GPU ranks execute identical logic synchronously.

-As sparse routing, Top-K selection, dynamic indexing, long-context attention, and MTP enter the system, more execution stages stop fitting naturally into homogeneous scale-out.
+As sparse routing, Top-K selection, dynamic indexing, long-context attention, and MTP increasingly enter the execution flow, more stages stop fitting naturally into homogeneous scale-out.

-Many of these stages are not compute-heavy themselves, but depend heavily on global information and synchronization.
-Forcing every rank to execute identical logic introduces redundant computation, excessive broadcasts, and synchronization amplification.
+Many of these stages are not compute-heavy themselves, but depend heavily on global information and synchronization behavior.
+Forcing all ranks to execute identical logic introduces redundant computation and synchronization amplification.

 Eventually, we began asking a simple question: if warps can specialize, why can’t GPUs?